Deepp0925/IGNApp/README.md

 A clone of IGN mobile app with infinite scroll, fetching data from IGN's api and swipeable navigation pages

-_Note: This app is only built for ios, it make not function as intended for android_
+_Note: This app is only built for ios, it may not function as intended for android_

 # Previews
 - [Preview Video](https://streamable.com/8weee)